hyunwhanjoe/mlXGPR/README.md

 -For the Pathway Scoring Parameters, we selected No for Generate Cellular Overview and Prepare Blast databases.
 If you get a warning that blastp.exe wasn't found you can dismiss it.
 Press okay to create your PGDB and close the PathoLogic window after it is created.
 -Select the PGDB that you created and afterwards on the File tab, Export, Entire DB to attribute value and BioPAX files.
 -In the data directory where your PGDB is stored, copy the pathways.col and pathways.dat files into the relevant PGDB directory in data/processed/pathologic.
 For example on Windows the data directory path is Documents\Pathway Tools\ptools-local\pgdbs\user\aracyc\1.0\data
+# Data Source
+-Information about the source for each dataset is in the data/raw/ directory.